joeferner/redis-commander/README.md

 ## Docker

-All environment variables listed at "Environment Varaibles" can be used running image with Docker.
+All environment variables listed at "Environment Variables" can be used running image with Docker.
 The following additional environment variables are available too (defined inside docker startup script):